 \section{Implications and Hypothesis}

 It has attracted increasing attention to transform the existing healthcare systems with LLMs~\citep{zhou2023survey,zhou2024large,liu2024survey,wang2024survey}.
 While the high performance in medical licensing exams and question-answering benchmarks such as MedQA~\citep{jin2021disease} and MedMCQA~\citep{pal2022medmcqa} has shown that LLMs may have clinician-level general medical knowledge, it is still highly under-explored whether they could perform clinical reasoning and decision-making in real-world complex scenarios. {\cb} made the first attempt to systematically and comprehensively benchmark the clinical predictive modeling capacities of both general-purpose and medical LLMs based on three real-world clinical prediction tasks.
-By comparing their performance with traditional ML models, we have shed light on LLMs' potential deficiency in performing real-world clinical reasoning and decision-making, implying their \textbf{safety and reliability risks in practical adoption} and \textbf{the challenges of integrating LLMs into clinical workflows}.
+By comparing their performance with traditional ML models, we have shed light on LLMs' potential deficiency in performing real-world clinical reasoning and decision-making.
+This highlights \Circled{ 15} \textbf{a gap between medical knowledge and clinical reasoning}: excelling at medical knowledge benchmarks (e.g., MedQA, USMLE) does not necessarily translate to effective clinical predictive reasoning with real-world patient data.
+It also underscores \Circled{ 16} \textbf{safety and reliability risks in practical adoption, as well as the challenges of integrating LLMs into clinical workflows}.
 Our discoveries also echo the recent discussions on LLMs' potential limitations~\citep{hager2024evaluation,han2024towards,gallifant2024language,jin2024hidden,wang2024perspective}.
-We hypothesize that LLMs' limited clinical predictive modeling abilities could be attributed to \textbf{the lack of realistic and relevant data in both of the pre-training and post-training stages}, considering the sensitivity nature of patients' information.
+We hypothesize that LLMs' limited clinical predictive modeling abilities could be attributed to \Circled{ 17} \textbf{the lack of realistic and relevant data in both of the pre-training and post-training stages}, considering the sensitive nature of patients' information.
 The recent emerging clinical digital twin~\citep{katsoulakis2024digital,das2023twin,sun2023digital} and data synthesis~\citep{liu2024best,bauer2024comprehensive,tan2024large} techniques could be explored in the future to address this challenge. {\cb} could be adopted to facilitate the progress in enhancing LLMs' clinical reasoning and decision-making, and minimize the gap between the development of LLMs for healthcare and clinical practice in the real world.